Now accepting new patients — call 212-328-1180

 Dr. Alex Kaminsky applies vibrational therapy alongside Visceral Manipulation principles.
 In practice, he often finds that restrictions involving the lymph nodes around the organs can be a key contributor to persistent patterns of tension or dysfunction.

 By gently addressing these areas, the intention is to reduce restriction and support normal lymphatic function, helping tissues return to more efficient movement and coordination.
+This approach is especially valuable when symptoms do not fully make sense structurally — when the “why” feels deeper than muscles and joints alone.

 Support

-What Visceral Manipulation May Support
+What Visceral Manipulation may support

 • Digestive comfort and abdominal ease

-• Diaphragm and breathing mechanics
+• Diaphragm function and breathing mechanics

 • Postural strain patterns linked to the abdomen or pelvis

-• Scar and adhesion-related restriction (including post-surgical tightness once medically cleared)
+• Scar- and adhesion-related restriction (including post-surgical tightness once medically cleared)

 • Pelvic and low-back tension patterns